 That makes the application process a bit more work-intensive because the paste needs to be emulsified and rubbed thoroughly in order to melt.

 However, unlike the Bulldog’s beard balm, this formula is all-natural and doesn’t contain any weird ingredients.
 At the same time, it’s a bit more pricey than most balms out there.

 This is a slightly different beard balm formula because it’s actually handcrafted in small batches using natural and organic ingredients.

 If you’re familiar with Etsy, then you know it’s a platform where you can find amazing handmade products that are fully vegan, and the sellers are real, passionate people.

-What’s more, despite being handcrafted with organic ingredients, the price comes at a surprise — costing just under $10, which is cheaper than most organic beard balm formulas.
+What’s more, despite being handcrafted with organic ingredients, the price comes at a surprise — costing just $10, which is cheaper than most organic beard balm formulas.

 Plus, if you live in the US, you’ll be happy to know that the product is handcrafted in your homeland, making the product even more affordable, considering the shipping prices are lower in the national territory.

-Conversely, folks in other parts of world may not be as interested due to higher shipping fees.
+Conversely, folks in other parts of the world may not be as interested due to higher shipping fees.